RackHD/docs/docs/index.rst

 RackHD™
 ==========

-RackHD (Rack Hardware Director) is a technology stack up created for enabling hardware management and orchestration, to provide cohesive APIs to enabled automated infrastructure.
+RackHD is a technology stack up created for enabling hardware management and orchestration, to provide cohesive APIs to enabled automated infrastructure.
 In a Converged Infrastructure Platform (CIP) architecture, RackHD software provides hardware management and orchestration (M&O).
 It serves as an abstraction layer between other M&O layers